 Leo also shared with me a correspondence between him and Jerry Coyne, where Coyne was taking him to task for giving me a platform at the University of Chicago to speak on my ideas.
 Leo stressed to Coyne that he thought I had some ideas and mathematical techniques to share with grad students that would be of value to them regardless of Coyne’s ideological concerns.
 As always, Leo was friendly and unflappable.

 After my talk, Leo, a postdoc, and I had dinner at a Vietnamese restaurant on 55th Street.
-We had a good time and a photo of us at the restaurant is available on the about page of this blog.
-My last memory seeing Leo is him riding away from the restaurant on his bicycle.
+We had a good time, and a photo of us at the restaurant is available on the about page of this blog.
+My last memory of Leo is seeing him ride away from the restaurant on his bicycle.